Bank of St. Helena: Money and banking on Saint Helena

-The Currency Commissioners, part of the Government of Saint Helena, issue the island's banknotes and coins.
-The Bank of St Helena is the island's only bank and the island does not have a central bank.
+The currency commissioners, part of the government of Saint Helena, issue the island's banknotes and coins.
+The Bank of St. Helena is the island's only bank and the island does not have a central bank.
 The bank sets its own deposit and lending rates.
-As of April 2019 the maximum savings rate is 4% and the normal personal lending rate is 7%.
+As of April 2023 the maximum savings rate is 5.5% and the normal personal lending rate is 7%.

+Online banking

+Launched in 2014, online banking allows account holders to download statements, make local and international transfers, and set-up monthly journals.
+Business customers have additional features such as Direct Debit.
+Online banking is only available to customers with a personal or business current account, and is free of charge.

-Local Debit Cards
+Local debit cards

-Launched in 2017, Local Debit Cards are the easiest way to shop around St Helena without withdrawing cash.
+Since 2017, local debit cards can be used to shop around St Helena without withdrawing cash.
 The cards have QR codes linked to the user's account and spending is debited instantly from the bank account.
-The cards are not accepted in all shops and stores around St Helena, but are available to use in the large shopping outlets and most small businesses found around the island.
+The cards are not accepted in all shops and stores around St. Helena, but are available to use in the large shopping outlets and most small businesses found around the island.

-Local Debit Cards are only available to customers with a personal or business current account, and are free of charge.
+Local debit cards are only available to customers with a personal or business current account, and are free of charge.

-Online Banking

-Launched in 2013, online banking allows account holders to download statements, make local and international transfers, and set-up monthly journals.
-Online banking is available to personal account holders for £2 a month and to business account holders for £5 or £30 a month (depending on the package they choose).
+Tourist cards

+Launched in 2023, the tourist card assists short-term visitors with making card payments around St. Helena and Ascension Island.
+The tourist card is a virtual prepaid GBP cash card available on a mobile device using the designated app.
+Using this virtual card, tourists can tap into the island’s local card payment service known as St Helena Pay, a service available at select establishments on both islands used for local debit cards.

+Start smart accounts and cards

+Launched in 2023, start smart accounts are available to parents or legal guardians of children living on St. Helena Island and Ascension Island aged 13 years to 17 years.
+A start smart account is managed by the parent or legal guardian, and the start smart card is in the name of the teen and used by them.
+Start smart cards can be used at locations offering the St Helena Pay Service.

+Start smart accounts can only be opened by a parent or legal guardian of the child.
+A child cannot have more than one card in their name.
+Start smart cards are only available to teens aged 13 years to 17 years and are free of charge.